Updated: Mar 7

 We remained quiet in the car.
 I didn’t want to ask him if he thought the car would return, because his pistol remaining on his lap and his vulture eyes staying glued to the mirror gave me my answer.

-By the time I finished getting Mama’s refill from Grady’s pharmacy, the clock was on 2:00 p.m., and Daisy was getting close to “E.”
+By the time I finished getting Mama’s refill from Grady’s pharmacy, the clock was at 2:00 p.m., and Daisy was getting close to “E.”

 I pulled into the nearest gas station, and remained in the car as Leno went inside to pay.
 As I waited, I began to fix myself in the mirror.
-I glanced over at Leno through the transparent windows to see how far in line he made it before his return.
+I fluffed my curls a little , then glanced over at Leno through the transparent windows to see how far in line he made it before his return.
 I focused my attention back to myself, putting on lip gloss in my rearview mirror when I saw the black Hyundai pull up at a rapid pace with a long muzzle pointed at Jay’s car.

 I didn’t have time to react before the first bullet shot through the air, splitting Jay’s back windshield to the front --just missing me.
 I crouched down as far as I could towards the gas pedals, covering my ears and face as the glass fell.
 I knew that I let out a series of screeches, but the sounds of the bullets ricocheting off Daisy muffled my screams.
 I didn’t know how long I was down there, but I heard tires screech off down the street, and soon Daisy’s passenger door ripped open.

-I remained crouched, afraid to move, afraid to look up, until I heard a distant-sounding voice calling, “Maya!”
-It sounded like my head had been submerged in water when the voice called again, “Maya!”
+I stayed crouched down, afraid to move, afraid to look up, until I heard a distant-sounding voice calling, “Mya!”
+It sounded like my head had been submerged in water when the voice called again, “Mya!”
 I couldn’t tell how far I was, or the voice was.

 My head swayed a little as I gazed onto Leno.
 My eyes looked through him, until they drifted down to the crimson streaks running from his shoulder to his forearm.

-I began to regain feeling in my legs, which went numb during my crouching in the shoot-out.
+I began to regain feeling in my legs.
+They felt nimble from crouching down so low, or maybe because I was still so afraid.
 I used my hands to pull my body back up to the driver’s seat, and stared straight out the windshield, only it wasn’t a windshield anymore.
 The shield was shattered onto the dashboard, and I lifted my hand to see crimson streaks, matching Leno’s, pour from my palm.
 My tears dropped into my palms, causing the little deltas to flow more quickly until I completely pulled my face down into my hands.

 Leno drove me back home after dusting off the dashboard and the seats where the shattered glass rested.
 I urged him to go to the hospital seeing that he was shot in his left shoulder, but he insisted I needed more assistance than he did.
 We rode in silence for the most part all the way back home.
 He would make small gestures to rub my leg, or ask if I was hungry, but I couldn’t shake what just happened, and I knew he couldn’t either.
 He kept both arms on the steering wheel, gripping it tighter and tighter to where I could hear the rubber making subtle squeaking sounds underneath his palms.

-I stayed outside and sat in Daisy.
-At least twenty minutes had passed and Jay comes storming out of the house.
+I stayed outside and sat in shattered Daisy.
+At least twenty minutes had passed and Jay came storming out of the house.

 “Jay, what’s going on?”
 I ask, jumping out the car into his path.

-“Don’t follow me, Maya.”
+“Don’t follow me, Mya.”
 He responds.
 I look back towards the house and see Leno coming down the stairs towards us.

 “Don’t come close to me man.
 You had your chance to prove your loyalty --to prove how much you really care about her.”
 Jay said pointing towards me.